 The image below illustrates the role for VLOOKUP.
 There is a list of members and their membership level.
 The VLOOKUP looks for the members level in the price list table in columns E and F and returns the price from the second column.

-VLOOKUP Function Example
+VLOOKUP Function in Excel Example

 Let’s use the VLOOKUP explained in the image and return the price for each member in the list.